Graph immersions with parallel cubic form: Improper affine hyperspheres

 \subsection{Structural results}

-In the preceding section we have proven that improper affine hyperspheres with parallel cubic form are in one-to-one correspondence with nilpotent metrised Jordan algebras, up to multiplication of the trace form by $-1$.
+In the preceding section we have proven that improper affine hyperspheres with parallel cubic form are in one-to-one correspondence with nilpotent metrised Jordan algebras whose metrising form has determinant $\pm1$.
 In this subsection we derive and investigate a semi-canonical form of such algebras.
 This will subsequently allow us a classification up to isomorphism in low dimensions.

-For a real commutative algebra $A$ with multiplication $\bullet$, define the {\it central ascending series} as a sequence of ideals $\{0\} = C_0 \subset C_1 \subset \dots \subset C_k \dots$ by $C_{k+1} = \{ x \in A \,|\, x \bullet y \in C_k\ \forall\ y \in A \}$.
-If $A$ is nilpotent and finite-dimensional, then there exists an index $m$ such that $C_m = A$ \cite[p.193]{Bordemann97}.
-Clearly in this case the series is strictly increasing up to the index $m$, and hence $\{0\} = C_0 \subset \dots \subset C_m = A$ is a partial flag of linear subspaces.
+For a real commutative algebra $A$ with multiplication $\bullet$, define the {\it central ascending series} as a sequence of ideals $\{{\bf 0}\} = C_0 \subset C_1 \subset \dots \subset C_k \dots$ by $C_{k+1} = \{ x \in A \,|\, x \bullet y \in C_k\ \forall\ y \in A \}$.
+If $A$ is nilpotent and finite-dimensional, then there exists an index $m$ such that $C_m = A$ \cite[p.~193]{Bordemann97}.
+Clearly in this case the series is strictly increasing up to the index $m$, and hence $\{{\bf 0}\} = C_0 \subset \dots \subset C_m = A$ is a partial flag of linear subspaces.

-{\lemma Let $A$ be a real commutative nilpotent algebra of dimension $n$ and $\{0\} = C_0 \subset \dots \subset C_m = A$ its central ascending series.
-Let $\{0\} = V_0 \subset \dots \subset V_n = A$ be a completion of the partial flag $\{C_k\}$ to a complete flag.
+{\lemma Let $A$ be a real commutative nilpotent algebra of dimension $n$ and $\{{\bf 0}\} = C_0 \subset \dots \subset C_m = A$ its central ascending series.
+Let $\{{\bf 0}\} = V_0 \subset \dots \subset V_n = A$ be a completion of the partial flag $\{C_k\}$ to a complete flag.
 Then the subspaces $V_k$ are ideals of $A$, and $x \bullet y \in V_{k-1}$ for every $x \in V_k$, $1 \leq k \leq n$, $y \in A$. }

 \begin{proof} Let $1 \leq k \leq n$.
 Then there exists $k'$ such that $C_{k'} \subset V_{k-1}$, $V_k \subset C_{k'+1}$.
 For every $x \in V_k \subset C_{k'+1}$, $y \in A$ we have by definition $x \bullet y \in C_{k'} \subset V_{k-1}$.
 Since $V_{k-1} \subset V_k$, it also follows that $V_k$ is an ideal. \end{proof}